 (American Academy of Pediatrics)

 In emergency situations, the Accident and Emergency rooms of the hospitals in Singapore will refer to a psychiatrist.
-While there is provision in the Penal Code for suicide attempts, in practice the Emergency rooms will provide care for someone who is emotionally overwhelmed and not coping.

 Some books mamas of teens might find helpful:

 Skills-Based Learning for Caring for a Loved One with an Eating Disorder: The New Maudsley Method by Janet Treasure, Grainne Smith and Anna Crane

 9 Ways to a Resilient Child by Justin Coulson

 How to Talk So Kids Will Listen and Listen So Kids Will Talk by Adele Faber and Elaine Mazlish

 Parenting from the Inside Out by Daniel J. Siegel

 It’s Complicated: The Social Lives of Networked Teens by Danah Boyd